 Circuit Court of Appeals of Best Value Award Source Selection Process Decisions

-A common mistake made by contractor attorneys when appealing best value procurement source selection process is to substitute its decision for the government.
+A common mistake made by contractor attorneys when appealing best value contracting and procurement source selection process is to substitute its decision for the government.
 This approach will almost always get the appeal denied.
 You have to show more of why the government contracting agency either did not follow the solicitation criteria.
 Another approach is to focus on what guidance procurement law gives for the best value award source selections and how the agency violated government contracting regulations.

 Circuit Court Appeal of Past Performance Rating and Evaluations